 - If your dog is failing, you are making it too hard.
 Go back to something easier and work slowly up to the harder stuff.
 Keep it at a level where your dog is getting it right and having fun.

-If your dog is having a hard time focusing, you can use a tether or practice in an X-pen so he doesn’t wander off.
+If your dog is having a hard time focusing, you can use a tether or practice in an X-pen so they don’t wander off.